conjuncts/parallellm/README.md

 - [ ] resolve everything on everything
 - [ ] why does resolve() async take so long?
 - [ ] switch hashes from base16 to base64
+- [ ] dash logger should never be none; instead, it should implement standard (expected) prints etc. and logging that gets silently ignored.

 | Default | Sync | Async | Batch |
 | --- | --- | --- | --- |